top of page

 Caroline Young

-Recovering from anorexia is undoubtedly life-changing and often life-saving, but it can also be a difficult journey.
+Recovering from anorexia nervosa is undoubtedly life-changing and often life-saving, but it can also be a difficult journey, especially when navigating weight gain after anorexia.
 Committing to treatment has the power to improve the lives and well-being of both the individual and their family, yet it’s important to recognize the common challenges that may complicate this process.
-For many, the hardest part of anorexia recovery is coping with weight gain.
-Gaining weight during recovery can be extremely tough on physical, psychological, an
+For many, the hardest part of recovery is coping with recovery weight gain.
+Gaining weight duri

 Caroline Young